 Course Description: Culture theorists critically examine four major sites of cultural production in our society: art, artists, industries, and audiences.
 They attempt to understand how these different sites of cultural production shape and are shaped by their social and historical contexts.
 Two of the lenses through which these sites can be examined are gender and sexuality.
-Gender expectations, identities, and expressions-and sexualities permeate every corner of cultural production, as do other identifiers, such as race, class, colonial position, ability, and age.
-This course engages students in critical analyses of the intersection of identifiers and sites of cultural production in film, television, print and Internet media, fictions, fashion, and music.
-While cultural production is often dominated by the United States, this course will engage culture across international and temporal boundaries to ultimately understand the deep and meaningful ways that gender, sexuality and cultural production work in and through each other.
+Genders and sexualities influence every element of cultural production, as do race, class, indigeneity, ability, age, and other factors.
+This course engages students in critical analyses of these intersections in sites of cultural production in film, television, print and Internet media, literature, fashion, and music.
+While cultural production is often dominated by the United States, this course will engage culture across international and temporal boundaries to ultimately understand the deep and meaningful ways that genders, sexualities, and cultural production work in and through each other.